 We deliver School Camps.
-Primarily these are run over a 1, 3 or 5 day duration with either a Centre-based program or an Expedition Style journey.
+Primarily these are run over a 1, 3, 5 or up to 12 day duration with either a Centre-based program or an Expedition Style journey.
 We have run a huge variety of programs since we started back in 2000 and can tailor any program to suit your desired outcomes.

-We run group ratios of 15 to 18 students in each group with an instructor and a teacher from your school.
+We run group ratios of 15 to 18 students in each activity group with an instructor and a teacher from your school.
 This group ratio enables a safe, enjoyable and practical balance between the management of group condition, behaviour, readiness, goals and school budgets.
 If there is any fewer than 15, safety and burn-out are an issue with any more than 18, the social cohesion of the group starts to break down (the ‘Tipping Point’ has been reached) and again safety becomes more difficult to manage.

 All our meals are fresh, wholesome foods that have been sourced from local providers and cooked onsite or cooked by the students under supervision.
 Breakfast consists of cereal and a hot meal such as eggs on toast.
 Morning Tea consists of a piece of fruit such as an apple/mandarin or orange and savoury crackers with spread.
 Lunch is cold meat and salad sandwiches or wraps.
-Afternoon tea is a piece of fruit and sweet biscults.
+Afternoon tea is a piece of fruit and sweet biscuits or slice.
 While dinner consists of meals which are traditional home style cooking that students will see as comfort food while still supporting all their nutritional needs such as Spaghetti Bolognese with garlic bread and toss salad followed by Apple Crumble and Custard for dessert.
 If you are keen to see an example menu, please contact us for a copy.
-If your child has food allergies, please see our FAQ on allergies.
+If your child has food allergies, please see our FAQs on allergies.